Trust-Ayeni/Anti-Ransomware/README.md

 - **STEP 2:**

     ## DETECTION
-    :point_right: For detection, `Watchdog` — a software that keeps track of all file creation, modification, renaming, and deletion in a certain path—has been developed.
+    :point_right: For detection, `Watchdog` — a software that keeps track of all file creation, modification (ENCRYPTION), renaming, deletion in a certain path—has been developed.
 Two of these features—file modification and renaming—will be used by us.

     `WATCHDOG` is a cross-platform Python package that enables enables us to keep track of file system activity in real time.
 If we want the software to carry out an action whenever a file is edited, destroyed, relocated, etc., it is quite helpful for automating activities.
  >- The code starts by importing the pathlib module.